aryathemes/boilerplate/README.md

 # PHP Boilerplate

-Boilerplate for new PHP projects.
+Boilerplate for new PHP library.

 ## Composer